magic0822/Algorithms/README.md

 Each file name is the practice subject.

-Codes are writter in Python.
+Codes are written in Python.